Learn about Resilience and Adaptation in New England (RAINE)

 - Searches can be conducted by filtering by state, population size, or type of community.

-- These can be further narrowed down by choosing Topics, Impacts, Programs, Partners, Funding, Programs or Plan or Spotlights.
+- These can be further narrowed down by choosing Topics, Impacts, Partners, Funding, Programs, Plans, or Spotlights.

 - You do not need to choose a particular state, community, or population size to run a search.

 How do I search to find out if information about my community is included in the database?